-Construction of the proposed facilities and increased activities as a result of the proposed dairy expansion could result in impacts to special-status species and migratory birds.
+Construction of the proposed facilities and increased activities as a result of the proposed dairy expansion could result in impacts to special-status species and migratory birds, including light and glare impacts to nearby biological resources.
 These would be potentially significant impacts that will be evaluated further in the EIR.
 A reconnaissance-level biological survey of the project site will be conducted to assess existing biological conditions and potential impacts.